Mews/github-deslop/README.md

 ## Effect
 - Hide the Copilot text box from the [GitHub home page](https://github.com/).
 - Hide the Copilot text box from the [GitHub dashboard page](https://github.com/dashboard).

+> Feel free to suggest anything else that should be hidden.